Prithipponraj/Job-Portal-Frontend/README.md

 This is the front-end application for Job Finder, a platform designed to connect job seekers with potential employers.
 The application is built using React and Vite, and it leverages various modern web technologies to provide a seamless user experience.

+To use the Admin Controls login with this Credentials

+Login ID-admin@example.com
+Password-Admin@123

 ## Features

 ### User Authentication